Trade CFDs on Spot Metals and unmask new trading opportunities

 Trading spot metals allows investors to expand their portfolio by taking long or short positions on spot gold and silver.
 We ensure that your orders are executed at the most accurate and competitive prices.
 Spot gold is more valuable than spot silver, but they both share strong price movements.

 Trading spot metals is often considered as a safe, haven investment, especially at times of economic uncertainty.
 You may practice trading spot metals on a free demo account before trading on your real account.

-Trade CFDs on 250+ instruments across a wide range of asset classes from a single trading account.
+Trade CFDs on thousands of instruments across a wide range of asset classes from a single trading account.

 1 Subject to our Order Execution Policy.